 Here at animatedpiano.com we take copyright very seriously.
 All of the sheet music which is free to download on this site is either Public Domain or distributed under a Creative Commons license.
-To purchase printed music and all in-copyright material (including tutor books and exam syllabus books) please go to the Marketplace area of this site.
-Thank you!
+From time to time, posts on the site will feature links to purchase licensed in-copyright material.

 Sheet music will be added to the site gradually, and for some time there may not be anything at all in some levels.

 Please note that this grading system has been created specially for animatedpiano.com’s sheet music.
 It is for guidance only, and does not necessarily correspond to the grading system used for any piano method.
 Reference is made to the UK’s ABRSM graded exams and a few pieces which will be familiar to piano teachers.
 Gradings should not be taken as absolute, and opinions may vary: for example, a piece may be graded as ‘challenging Grade 1’ or ‘fairly easy Grade 2’.

 Exercises which appear on animatedpiano.com will often be suitable for a range of skill levels, so may be given a rough outline grading such as ‘Level C and upwards’.